wp-plugins/google-navigate/readme.txt

 Tags: navigate, google, maps, contact
 Requires at least: 2.0.2
 Tested up to: 3.1
-Stable tag: 4.4.1
+Stable tag: 4.5

 a plugin for a contact page. add the adres you want visitor to navigate to.
 == Description ==

- Visitors type their address.
-They get direct driving directions in the browser's default.
+You specify the destination, visitors leave their address.
+When they push the send button, there will be under the folder DIV directions.

 This is plugin for a contactform oid.